-Put simply, RCN Congress is the most important event of its type in the nursing calendar.
-It’s where nursing staff meet to learn, develop and share nursing practice and to influence UK-wide nursing and health policy.
+RCN Congress is the most important event of its type in the nursing calendar.
+It is where nursing staff meet to learn, develop and share nursing practice and to influence UK-wide nursing and health care policy.

 How much it costs to attend

 Congress is free to attend, however you will need to consider the costs for your travel and accommodation.
 We’ll be in Northern Ireland for the first time in 2018, and to help you plan your trip we will be making plenty of useful travel and accommodation information available here soon.

 Funding to attend Congress